aaronkyle/social-development/terms/safeguard-policy.md

 -->

 <!--
-Most MDBs and many other bilateral aid organizationsm IFIs, and some global civil society organizations maintan social safeguard policies as the foundations of the sustainablity frameworks.
+Most MDBs and many other bilateral aid organizations, IFIs, and some global civil society organizations maintain social safeguard policies as the foundations of sustainability frameworks.

 ## Safeguards in the public sector